 - Shop your fridge and cupboards first to avoid buying food you already have.

-- Include quantities on your shopping list to avoid overbuying.
-For fresh items, note how many meals you’ll make with each.
+- Include number of meals and quantities on your shopping list to avoid overbuying.
 For example: salad greens - enough for two lunches.

-- Buy fresh ingredients in smaller quantities more often so you waste less while enjoying fresher ingredients.
+- Buy fresh ingredients in smaller quantities more often.

-- Choose loose fruit and vegetables over pre-packaged produce to better control the quantity you need and to ensure fresher ingredients.
+- Choose loose fruit and vegetables over pre-packaged produce.

-- Don’t think you have time for meal planning and lists?
+- Need help with meal planning and lists?
 Try these free mobile apps and web-based tools to make it easier.